 You’d be surprised what women lump into the ‘hormone’ category of health problems.
 Pretty much anything and everything.

-Herbs really DO lessen or completely eliminate many peri-menopausal symptoms like night sweats, hot flashes, sleeplessness, hair loss, loss of libido, crazy periods, the whole deal.
+Herbs reduce or completely eliminate peri-menopausal symptoms like night sweats, hot flashes, sleeplessness, hair loss, loss of libido, crazy periods, the whole deal.

 They call me days or weeks after starting their custom herb formulas to say thank you for the relief.

-My patients find me through a girlfriend or sister who didn’t have luck with conventional medicine and tried something ‘sort of out there’, as one woman referred to my work.
+My clients find me through a girlfriend or sister who didn’t have luck with conventional medicine and tried something ‘sort of out there’, as one woman referred to my work.
 I’m not offended.

 For me, it was fear.
-During chemo for breast cancer, I was afraid to lose my hair, so I went to visit a naturopathic physician my friend was seeing.
+During chemo for breast cancer, I was afraid to lose my hair, so I visited a naturopathic physician my friend was seeing.

 I still lost my hair, but the pills and capsules cleared up my lifelong digestion problems and most of my fibromyalgia pain – conditions I’d resigned myself to dealing with forever.

-Even if fear or drug side effects point them to herbal solutions, it’s the results that keep my patients coming back and getting more involved in their own healthcare decisions.
-When they get results, they stop worrying about what their doctor, their mother, or their husband might think.
+Even if fear or drug side effects point them to herbal solutions, it’s the results that keep my clients coming back and getting more involved in their own healthcare decisions.
+When they get results, they stop worrying about what their doctor, their mother, or their partner might think.

-Google the phrase ‘hot flashes’ and the results are a confusing assortment of 15 million quasi-scientific and product-centered websites.
-That’s alot of information to sort through, and having a professionally trained herbalist guide you through the quagmire can come in handy.
+There’s a lot of mis-information in media to sort through.
+Working with a professionally trained herbalist to guide you through the quagmire can come in handy.

-Taking a problem like night sweats to a professional herbalist might be the LAST thing you consider.
-It’s not the sort of healthcare option you see splashed across billboards on Dodge Street.
+Taking a problem like night sweats to a professional herbalist might not have been your first thought.
+It’s not the sort of health solution you see splashed across billboards on Main Street.
 Without drug company profit margins, those billboards and expensive advertising campaigns are pretty much out of the question for herbalists.

 We rely on word-of-mouth, and let me tell you, women talk.
-Good results are the main reason my patients are telling their sisters, moms, daughters and co-workers to go see ‘that herb lady’ when they’re a hot mess of hormones.
+Good results are the main reason my clients are telling their sisters, moms, daughters, and co-workers to go see ‘that herb lady’ when they’re a hot mess of hormones.

 Take your time and think it over.
 I’m not going anywhere.
 I’ll be here when you’re ready to explore your options.
-You’ll get the truth if I think herbal medicine is a less effective choice for your very personal situation.
+You’ll get the truth if I think herbalism is a less effective choice for your very personal situation.

 So, come sit in a comfortable chair and let’s talk this thing through.
 No judgement, no obligation.
 Just one woman to another.
 That’s the most natural thing I can offer.

-A funny thing happened when I hit the ‘Send’ button this morning.
-I accidentally told my mom, and about 12 other women friends, that I was glad she didn’t embarrass me in front of them at a mother-daughter event last night.
+A funny thing happened when I hit the ‘Send’ button one morning.
+I accidentally told my mom, and about 12 other women friends, that I was glad she didn’t embarrass me in front of them at a mother-daughter event.